 The office will attempt to deliver urgent messages to students.
-ONLY MESSAGES FROM A PARENT, GUARDIAN, OR LISTED EMERGENCY CONTACT WILL BE DELIVERED TO STUDENTS AT EASTMONT JUNIOR HIGH SCHOOL.
+ONLY MESSAGES FROM A PARENT, GUARDIAN, OR LISTED EMERGENCY CONTACT WILL BE DELIVERED TO STUDENTS AT STERLING JUNIOR HIGH SCHOOL.

-Use the Guidance Office Phone for Urgent Calls.
+Use of the Office Phone is for Urgent Calls ONLY.